Radiation cannot be perceived by human senses. There are two basic types of instruments used for its detection:

 When using a particle counting instrument, one must remember to measure a background first.
 The net number of counts is then obtained by subtracting the background from the actual number of counts produced by the source.
-Due to statistical processes for both nuclear disintegration and measurement itself, subtraction of background is trivial (simple) only when the counting rates are much greater than background.
+Due to statistical processes for both nuclear disintegration and measurement itself, subtraction of the background is trivial (simple) only when the counting rates are much greater than the background.
 When they are close to each other, a statistical decision must be taken using the “detection limit” formula (DL):

 Where “BG” means the background and “cpm” means “counts per minute”.